Titus777/ae1-database/README.md

 The user will be able to interact with website because I used EJS and CSS to make the website, for example I’ve placed buttons, forms, pages, and visual elements (shape, colour, space, texture) to interact with the user.
 Furthermore, I’ve added a background so that website is visually pleasing and not boring.
 Within my code I was able to connect the page by adding a HREF tag.
 So, when the user presses the add anime button it takes them to the add anime page, where a form will appear.
 I was able to position these classes by using CSS, having previous experience in this area was helpful and it was easy to do.

+Below is the titles I have chosen.
+Anime ID- show the ID of the anime
+Name-the title of the anime
+Genre-the user can see what fits their taste such as adventure, action etc Type- if it’s a movie, tv show or special episodes Episodes-how many episodes each anime has
+Rating-the rating of each anime and users can see what the most popular anime is Members-how many people watch each anime
+Actions-this helps the users to edit and delete the animes if there wrong information

 Key Design Decisions